apnadkarni/blt/man/busy.rst

 **blt::busy names** ?\ *pattern* ... ?
   Returns the pathnames of all widgets that have previously been made busy (i.e. a busy window is allocated and associated with the widget).
 It makes no difference if the window is currently busy or not.
-If a *pattern* is given, the path names of busy widgets matching *pattern* are returned.
+If one or more *pattern* arguments are present, then the pathname of any busy window matching *pattern* will be returned. *Pattern* is a **glob**\-style pattern.

 **blt::busy release** ?\ *windowName* ... ?
   Makes *windowName* un-busy.
 Restores user interactions to the widget